Sweet Potato Casserole with Marshmallows and Candied Pecans

 Instructions

-- Add the sweet potato mixture evenly into the casserole dish.
-Top with remaining pecans and mini marshmallows, if using.
-Bake for 15 minutes or until marshmallows are toasted.
-Remove from oven.
+- Place in the oven and bake for 15 minutes or until marshmallows are toasted.
+Keep an eye on them so they don't burn.
+Remove from the oven.
 Serve and enjoy!

 Notes